 In addition to the racquetball court, you need the following equipment to play a game of racquetball:

-Racquetball racket – A stringed racket that looks like a miniature tennis racket.
-It can’t be any longer than 22.”
+Racquetball racket – stringed racket that looks like a miniature tennis racket.
+Must be no longer than 22”

 Glove – Many players wear a glove on their racket hand to help give them a better grip on the racket, but it’s not required.